Youdao, Inc. (NYSE:DAO) Short Interest Update

-Youdao, Inc. (NYSE:DAO – Get Rating) was the target of a significant growth in short interest in August.
-As of August 31st, there was short interest totalling 754,200 shares, a growth of 9.1% from the August 15th total of 691,500 shares.
-Based on an average daily volume of 270,500 shares, the days-to-cover ratio is currently 2.8 days.
-Currently, 2.1% of the shares of the stock are sold short.
+Youdao, Inc. (NYSE:DAO – Get Rating) saw a significant increase in short interest during the month of August.
+As of August 31st, there was short interest totalling 754,200 shares, an increase of 9.1% from the August 15th total of 691,500 shares.
+Approximately 2.1% of the shares of the company are sold short.
+Based on an average daily trading volume, of 270,500 shares, the days-to-cover ratio is presently 2.8 days.

-Youdao (NYSE:DAO – Get Rating) last posted its earnings results on Thursday, August 18th.
-The company reported ($0.55) EPS for the quarter.
+Youdao (NYSE:DAO – Get Rating) last released its quarterly earnings data on Thursday, August 18th.
+The company reported ($0.55) earnings per share (EPS) for the quarter.
 The firm had revenue of $142.76 million for the quarter, compared to analysts’ expectations of $136.65 million.
-During the same period last year, the company posted ($0.66) earnings per share.
-Equities research analysts anticipate that Youdao will post -1.09 EPS for the current year.
+During the same quarter in the prior year, the firm posted ($0.66) EPS.
+Sell-side analysts forecast that Youdao will post -1.09 earnings per share for the current fiscal year.

 Wall Street Analysts Forecast Growth